shiyis/pac_cands_git_scraping/README.md

 [twitter_data_pulling.ipynb](./twitter_data_pulling.ipynb) This jupyter notebook consists of the sample code that pulls data from a candidate's twitter account

 And here's the sample out file [christina_hagan.csv](./out.csv)

+#### Data Analysis with 2022 PAC candidates campaign twitter Tweets

+Please check out this foldre for a complete data analysis and NLP project with the scraped data.